Mammillaria spinosissima Lem.

 Mammillaria spinosissima is a cactus with cylindrical, dark blue-green stem, up to 12 inches (30 cm) tall and up to 4 inches (10 cm) in diameter, almost hidden under a dense covering of spines.
-Flowers from the upper part of the plant in a ring shape around the apex, purplish or deep-pink blooms round the upper part of the plant..
-They are up to 0.8 inch (2 cm) long and up to 0.6 inch (1.5 cm in diameter.
+The flowers are fairly freely produced in spring and form a ring of purplish or deep-pink blooms round the upper part of the plant..
+They are up to 0.8 inch (2 cm) long and up to 0.6 inch (1.5 cm) in diameter.

 How to Grow and Care